nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 ## Privileged instructions

-Among CPU instructions, there are types called privileged instructions that applications cannot execute.
+Among CPU instructions, there are types called privileged instructions that applications (user mode) cannot execute.
 In this book, we use the following privileged instructions:

 | Opcode and operands | Overview                                                                   | Pseudocode                       |
 | ------------------------ | -------------------------------------------------------------------------- | -------------------------------- |